Legal and security

 Supplier adherence to our values

 We have zero tolerance to slavery and human trafficking.
-To ensure all those in our supply chain and contractors comply with our values we have a supplier monitoring programme that will involve periodic reviews of our suppliers.
+To ensure all those in our supply chain and contractors comply with our values, we have a supplier monitoring programme that involves periodic reviews of our suppliers.
+All our key suppliers will be subject to bespoke relationship management arrangements.
+During the period July 2022 through to June 2023, no instances of Modern Slavery were identified.

-Our intention in the coming year is to ensure that our suppliers maintain their adherence to our Supplier Code of Conduct and to further develop our processes and procedures to ensure that we identify and eliminate risks related to slavery and human trafficking.
+We will continue to monitor our supplier base and to further develop our processes and procedures to ensure that we identify and eliminate risks related to slavery and human trafficking.